 So if these resonated with you, and you’re starting to realize maybe you really are super miserable at your job… what now?
 Do you quit?
 How/when do you quit?
 That’s up to you, and will depend on your unique situation.

 For me personally, I was so miserable that I knew I wouldn’t perform well in job interviews.
 I didn’t have enough paid time off to take off or leave work early for interviews, and my resume was in serious need of revision that I didn’t have the mental capacity to do.
 Plus, I also wanted to make sure I didn’t just take the first job that came along out of desperation.
 After a lot of consideration and analyzing my financial situation, I decided to quit first before finding another job.

 Have you ever had a job that made you miserable?
 Are you working on getting out of a bad work situation?
-Let me know in the comments!
+Let me know.
+I’d love to hear about it!

-If you enjoyed this post, please take a moment to pin it to Pinterest!
+If you enjoyed this post, please take a moment to save it to Pinterest!